jaredjj3/app-example/README.md

 To quit out of the tests, you can press `q` (or as the Jest prompt suggests) or by pressing `Ctrl+C`.

-## Debugging Container
+## Debugging

-If you just want to run bash inside of the test container, just run:
+If you just want to run `bash` inside of the test container, just run:

 ```
 yarn debug